joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.0.11 =

+* SECURITY: XSS - Canonical URL not properly sanitized.
+Affects 3.0.0 and up.

 = 3.0.10 =